remcohaszing/recma-mdx-is-mdx-component/README.md

 ## Usage

-This recma plugin assigns `true` to the property `MDXContent.isMdxComponent`.
+This recma plugin assigns `true` to the property `MDXContent.isMDXComponent`.

 For example, given a file named `example.mdx` with the following contents: